|

 school students at all grade levels can do right

-now to improve their chances of being recruited and of
+now to improve their chances of being

 getting a